You can join WAF once you are at stage 2 of the adoption assessment.

 In some areas adopters have got together via WAF to form their own coffee morning groups with the tots.

 Yes please, the groups are open to adoptive parents from matching onwards, only.
-Prospective adopters from stage 2 are invited to join our Prospective Adopters' Group.
+Prospective adopters, approved at stage 2, are invited to join our Prospective Adopters' Group.